jdhp-sap/pywi-cta-legacy/README.rst

    - with FFT : in data-pipeline-standalone-scripts, run ``./datapipe/denoising/fft.py -s -t 0.02 FITS_FILE`` (-t = threshold in the Fourier space, use the -h option to see command usage)
    - with Wavelets : in data-pipeline-standalone-scripts, run ``./datapipe/denoising/wavelets_mrtrransform.py FITS_FILE`` (use the -h option to see command usage)

-3. instead of the step 3.2, you can also set the "benchmark mode" to clean images and assess cleaning algorithms (it's still a bit experimental) : use the same instructions than for step 3.2 with the additional option "-b 1" in each command (and put several fits files in input e.g. "*.fits")
+3. instead of the step 3.2, the "benchmark mode" can be set to clean images and assess cleaning algorithms (it's still a bit experimental) : use the same instructions than for step 3.2 with the additional option "-b 1" in each command (and put several fits files in input e.g. "*.fits")